Jenna Elfman Shares Rare Photo Of Her Son Story On His Birthday

 “New chapter.
 Welcome to the club,” wrote Prison Break actress Danay Garcia, adding a smiling face emoji.

 “Yes!
-Being a parent – best job ever,” added a second, emphasizing the sentiment with two red hearts..
+Being a parent – best job ever,” added a second user, emphasizing the sentiment with two red hearts.

-However, a majority of users unsurprisingly wrote in to wish the youngster birthday salutations.
+However, a majority of users unsurprisingly wrote in to give the youngster birthday salutations.

 “Happiest of Birthdays to your Son, and congratulations to you in this day,” gushed a third fan, along with the party-hat face.

 “I remember him as a baby!!
 Such a sweetheart!
-Happy birthday!!” added a fourth, concluding the comment with a number of red hearts and rainbow symbols.
+Happy birthday!!” added a fourth person, concluding the comment with a number of red hearts and rainbow symbols.

 Though Elfman normally maintains a low profile when it comes to her relationship with her kids, she has on occasion offered fans glimpses into her home life.
 For example, she has previously discussed how her role as a parent has influenced her acting choices.